alwinarockia012/rnd-frontend/DEPLOYMENT.md

 ## 🎯 **Result**
 Your site will be available at: `https://your-site-name.netlify.app`

+## 📚 **Complete Deployment Guide**

+For a detailed step-by-step guide on deploying both the frontend and backend with Razorpay integration, please refer to the [Complete Netlify Deployment Guide](NETLIFY_DEPLOYMENT_FULL_GUIDE.md).

 ## 🆘 **Troubleshooting**
 - Check build logs in Netlify dashboard